About the project

 Aim of the project

 The overall aim of the project is to ensure that the emotional wellbeing and mental health needs of children and young people in care, those adopted from care or under a Special Guardianship Order (SGO), and care leavers are better met.
-We will be delivering the outcome of the project in October 2017.
+We delivered our final report and recommendations in November 2017.

 Several recent reports have highlighted that these vulnerable children and young people do not always get the support they need, and can face barriers in accessing services.